 - Section 6: Pricing strategy – your business model, listing the price points for your products and how you came to that decision.

 - Section 7: Marketing & sales plan – written an overview of each of the marketing activities you plan and how effective each of them should be for your growth.

-- Section 8: Operations plan – the obligations you have as a business owner, such as taking out the right insurance, managing your staff and meeting legal requirements
+- Section 8: Operations plan – the obligations you have as a business owner, such as insurance and meeting legal requirements

 In the next part, (Week 13) we’ll look at the two remaining parts of your business plan:

 - Section 9: Financial Plan (it’s a big one)

 and take the first steps to planning your business’ future developmentGet Started for FREE